-Abstract: - Omni-directional mobile robots are becoming popular for many applications especially in soccer playing robots.
-Effective control and self-localization of omni-directional mobile robots constitute important and challenging issues.
-In this work, a simplified model of the system has been derived for fast tuning of the control system parameters.
+Abstract: - Due to their advantages, omni-directional mobile robots have found many applications especially in robotic soccer competitions.
+Despite recent advances, effective control and self-localization of omni-directional mobile robots remain as important and challenging issues.
+In this work, a practical approach for control and self-localization of an omni-directional robot is proposed.
+For this purpose, a simplified model of the system is derived for fast tuning of the control system parameters.
 In particular, strategies for fast tuning of PID/PD coefficients for position and orientation control are devised.
-A vision-based self-localization and the conventional odometry systems have been fused for robust self-localization.
+A vision-based self-localization and the conventional odometry systems are fused for robust self-localization.
 The methods have been tested in the RoboCup competition field using three Persia middle size omni-directional robots.
+The experimental results are shown to demonstrate the effectiveness of the proposed system and its comparison with a few other compatible approaches.